LiliaFramework/Lilia/docs/docs/libraries/lia.config.md

 **Description:**

-Loads the config data from storage (server-side) and updates the stored config values.
-Any configuration keys missing from the database will be inserted with their default values when the server starts.

-Triggers "InitializedConfig" hook once done.
+Loads config values from the database (server side) and stores them in `lia.config`.
+Any missing entries are inserted with their defaults.
+When finished the "InitializedConfig" hook is run.
+Clients simply wait for the data and then fire the same hook.

 **Parameters:**